ZhouMengjie/Image-to-2.5DMap-Matching/README.md

 ### Weights
 - Pretrained weights can be required via this [link](https://drive.google.com/drive/folders/17dWlMpof-ii6eV1KswQdSh5p3SrpIAUm?usp=sharing).
-- The naming convention for each checkpoint is "model2d_model3d_optimizer_fusion.pth".
+- The naming convention of each checkpoint is "model2d_model3d_optimizer_fusion.pth".

 ## Results
-Code to plot figures and generate videos can be found in ./experiments.
+- Code to plot figures and generate videos can be found in ./experiments.
+- Here, we show the performance comparison between single-modal and multi-modal methods in the single-image based localization task.
+-

 ## Disclaimer
 We make no claims about the stability or usability of the code provided in this repository.